DoD Disability Severance Pay

 The phrase, "pre-existing condition" generally refers to a medical condition that was incurred (originated) when the Soldier was not in a duty status and was not permanently aggravated while the Soldier was in a duty status.
 Under the provisions of 10 USC 1207a pre-existing conditions are deemed in the line of duty when the Soldier is serving on active duty under an order to active duty of more than thirty days and will have a career total of 8 years of active duty service at the time of separation for disability.

 Disability Severance Pay is a one-time, lump sum payment and is computed as follows:

-2 x basic pay for applicable grade x years of service (subject to minimum 3 or 6 years) not to exceed 19 years.
+2 x basic pay for applicable grade x years of service (subject to minimum three or six years) not to exceed 19 years.